dodona-edu/dolos/.github/ISSUE_TEMPLATE/bug-report-for-dolos-cli.md

 ```

 **Additional context**
 Add any other context about the problem here.
-What files were you analyzing?
-Which language?
-How many?
-Only attach files here if they are not privacy sensitive.